San Francisco Giants: Minor league affiliations

-The San Francisco Giants farm system consists of eight minor league affiliates.
+The San Francisco Giants farm system consists of seven minor league affiliates.

 Radio and television

 Giants' television telecasts are on NBC Sports Bay Area (cable) with select games simulcasted on KNTV (broadcast).
 KNTV's broadcast contract with the Giants began in 2008, one year after the team and KTVU mutually ended a relationship that dated to 1961.
-Jon Miller used to regularly call the action on KNTV, which used to be exclusive to the NBC Bay Area channel, while the announcing team for NBCSBA telecasts is Duane Kuiper and Mike Krukow, affectionately known as "Kruk and Kuip" (pronounced "Kruke" and "Kype").
+Jon Miller regularly called the action on KNTV, which used to be exclusive to that channel up until 2021, while the announcing team for NBC Sports Bay Area (NBCSBA) telecasts is Duane Kuiper and Mike Krukow, affectionately known as "Kruk and Kuip" (pronounced "Kruke" and "Kype").
 During the 2016 season, the Giants had an average 4.71 rating and 117,000 viewers on primetime TV broadcasts.
-Since the 2022 season, as Krukow is unable to travel with the team due to his inclusion body myositis, the pair only work home games and select road games, which the road games are called from the NBC Sports Bay Area studio in downtown San Francisco.
-Shawn Estes, Javier López, and Hunter Pence serve as an alternate broadcast team for all other Giants road games.
+Since the 2022 season, as Krukow is unable to travel with the team due to his inclusion body myositis, the pair only work home games and select road games, which the road games are done via "SplitKast" where Kuiper would be at the away ballpark and Krukow will be at the NBC Sports Bay Area studio in San Francisco.
+Shawn Estes, Javier López, and Hunter Pence serve as an alternate analysts for all other Giants road games with either Kuiper or Flemming.

 The Giants' flagship radio station is KNBR (680 AM).
 KNBR's owner, Cumulus Media, is a limited partner in San Francisco Baseball Associates LP, the owner of the team.
 Jon Miller and Dave Flemming are the regular play-by-play announcers.
-Joe Ritzo serves as a backup play by play when Jon is absent and Dave is on TV.
+Joe Ritzo and F.P.
+Santangelo serves as a backup play by play when Jon is absent and Dave is on TV.
 In addition to KNBR, the Giants can be heard throughout Northern California and parts of Nevada, Oregon, and Hawaii on the Giants Radio Network.
 Erwin Higueros and Tito Fuentes handle Spanish-language radio broadcasts on KXZM (93.7 FM).

-Home run call glitch

-On May 28, 2006, Flemming called the 715th career home run of Barry Bonds, which moved Bonds into second on the all-time home run list.
-Unfortunately, the power from Flemming's microphone to the transmitter cut off while the ball was in flight, so the radio audience heard only crowd noise.
-Greg Papa took over the broadcast and apologized to listeners.
-Kuiper's TV call was submitted to the Baseball Hall of Fame as an artifact, instead of the usual radio call.